medinammartin3/Sondi/README.md

 > [!NOTE]
 > This is a personal project currently in development.
 It is expected to be released by February 2025.
+> You can see a demonstration video [here](#).

 # Sondi: A Web Application for Online Polls